|Logging in to Campus Express

 Q: How many parking access cards can I purchase?

 A: Students can only have one access card (if necessary) per paid account.
-Credit cards or billing through the student's financial account are acceptable forms of payment.
-A $30 fee will be assessed on lost access cards or hangtags payable via credit card at Penn Parking.
+Credit cards or billing through the student's financial services account are acceptable forms of payment.
+A $30 fee will be assessed on lost access cards or hangtags payable via credit card at the Penn Parking office only.

 Q: What other rules govern parking?

 A: All parking permit holders are required to follow the Rules and Regulations.
 See the Rules and Regulations for details regarding permit cancellation, permit display, security, fees and assignments, and more.

 My Transportation - PennPass

 A: The PennPass is a semester-based transpass for the Southeastern Pennsylvania Transportation Authority (SEPTA), the mass transit system for the Philadelphia region.

 Q: How should I know if I should buy a PennPass?

 A: A PennPass offers unlimited discounted travel within specific zones.
 If you plan to explore the Philadelphia region via public transportation or, if you plan to commute to campus regularly using SEPTA, then the PennPass would be more convenient and economical then purchasing single trips.
 For students who only plan to use public transportation occasionally, visit SEPTA's website for details, septa.org.